Jennifer Raab

-Jennifer J. Raab is the 13th and current president of Hunter College of the City University of New York holding this position since June 2001.
-She is responsible for overseeing the functions of CUNY's college and its affiliates such as the Hunter College High School.
+Jennifer J. Raab is the President and Chief Executive Officer of the New York Stem Cell Foundation, one of the world’s leading nonprofit stem cell organizations with a mission to accelerate cures for the major diseases of our time through stem cell research.
+Prior to her appointment in January 2024, she served as the 13th president of Hunter College of the City University of New York, where she transformed the largest college in the City University of New York system into its ‘crown jewel’ and a model for public higher education nationwide.
+Raab was the longest serving President in the CUNY system, holding this position between June 2001 and June 2023.
+She was responsible for overseeing the functions of the college's more than one hundred undergraduate and postgraduate fields across five schools as well its affiliates such as the Hunter College High School, Hunter College Elementary School and Manhattan/Hunter Science High School.

 Education

 A graduate of Hunter College High School, she was the first in her family to attend college.
-She is of Jewish descent.
+She is Jewish.
 Raab is a Phi Beta Kappa graduate of Cornell University, where she was accepted on early admission.
 She also holds a Master's in Public Affairs from Princeton University's Woodrow Wilson School of Public and International Affairs where she was a member of the Dean's Advisory Council.
 Raab received her J.D. degree cum laude from Harvard Law School.
-She is on Harvard's Law School Visiting Committee, which reports to the University Board of Overseers.
+In a July 2023 opinion piece in the New York Post, Raab reflected on the ways in which public education impacted her life both as a student and, later, as President of Hunter.